miner/herbert/README.md

 you're trying to get a project started, you don't want to be forced to declare every term.
 Refactoring is also simpler without type declarations.
 On the other hand, there are times when you know the required *shape* of your data and you would like to guarantee that it conforms to expectations.
-Clojure has `assert` statements and *pre-conditions* that be used to test data.
-I usually end up writing custom predicates as a sanity check on my data.
+I usually end up writing custom predicates and using `assert` statements as a sanity check on my data.
 They often catch simple typos and careless errors in my code and data files.

 Documentation is also required to explain the data structures used in a program.
 In some cases, the data format is more important than the code that manipulates it.
 At times, I've found it tedious to